tyewang/vimux-jest-test/README.md

 - RunJest - runs all the tests
 - RunJestOnBuffer - runs all the tests in the current file
 - RunJestFocused - runs the current test under the cursor

+## Notes
+- This plugin does not work with `test.only` or `test.skip` because that would be weird.
+- Because of limitations with jest, running focused tests may run multiple tests if they have the same name